apeeyush/cs330-nachos/README_group5.txt

 After this, we call StackAllocate on the child process as desciped in assignment.
 The function passed in argument restores state and then runs the machine.
 After this, we add the child process to ReadyToRun.
 (Interuupt is set of before putting the child process in ReadyToRun and the state is restored later).
 Then, we return child's PID for parent process.
+Note : We are also maintaing a global variable for storing the number of pages allocated so far.
+When a new process is created, memory is allocated after the memory that has already been allocated.

+NOTE : Please ensure that the amount of simulated physical memory is sufficient to run the program.
+In case not, decrease input size or increase simulated memory.